-Impairment assessment of Tangible Assets and Intangible assets under development.
+Impairment assessment Intangible assets under development.

-As detailed in Note 4 and 7 of the financial statements, the Company has tangible assets including D2H CPE having net block of Rs.97,464 lakhs (net of provision for impairment Rs.10,100 lakhs in current year), arising out of business transfer arrangements under Business Combination during the year 2017-18 and Intangible assets under development of Rs.7,350 lakhs (net of provision for impairment of Rs.30,169 lakhs in current year).
+As detailed in Note 7 of the financial statements, the Company Intangible assets under development and Capital advances of Rs.
+6,050 lakhs (net of provision for impairment of Rs.
+21,538 lakhs in current year).

-In terms of Indian Accounting Standard 36, "Impairment of Assets", the management has carried out an impairment analysis of goodwill, tangible assets and intangible assets requires development, which under significant estimations and judgement with respect to inputs used and assumptions made the forecasted financial prepare information, used to determine the fair value of such intangibles, using discounted cash flow model.
+In terms of Indian Accounting Standard 36, "Impairment of Assets", the management has carried out an impairment analysis of goodwill, tangible assets and intangible assets development, which requires significant estimations and judgement with respect to inputs used and assumptions made prepare forecasted the financial information, used to determine the fair value of such intangibles, using discounted cash flow model.